NSManchester/nsmanchester-talks/README.md

 * Did you have a talk you wanted to give?
 * Are you looking to hire?
 * Are you looking for help?

 Contribute to our community by creating an issue!

 ## Upcoming Talks

+### 2019
+**January 7th**

+Introduction to Vapor Workshop | **Tim Condon** | [@0xTim] (https://twitter.com/0xTim)

+Get an introduction to the most popular server-side Swift framework, [Vapor](https://vapor.codes)!
+Learn how to build a simple CRUD API in this short workshop.
+The workshop will be lead by Tim, engineer at the BBC and author of Server Side Swift with Vapor!
+To participate please bring your laptop with [Xcode 10] (https://developer.apple.com/xcode/) and [Homebrew] (https://brew.sh) installed.

+**February 4th**

+Peak Frameworks | **Luke Stringer and Sam Oakley** | [lukestringer90] (https://twitter.com/lukestringer90) and [Sam_Oakley] (https://twitter.com/Sam_Oakley)

+The Peak Frameworks are a collection of open source, 100% Swift microframeworks providing a standardised approach to building iOS apps.
+This talk will cover the how and why the mobile team at 3Squared created the Peak Frameworks, their progress in updating legacy projects to use more and more Swift, and a demo of how the frameworks can be used in building a simple app talking to a web api.

+## Past Talks

 ### 2018
 **December**